 Project WILD's Resources for Teaching about Bats

-An activity for upper elementary and middle school students, "Bat Blitz" was first published in 2018 in the 4th edition of the Project WILD K-12 Curriculum & Activity Guide.
-Students simulate bats feeding on insects and perform calculations to learn about one of the roles bats play in an ecosystem--such as helping control insect populations.
+This is the original version of "Bat Blitz" first published in 2018 in the 4th edition of the Project WILD K-12 Curriculum & Activity Guide.
+For upper elementary and middle school students, "Bat Blitz" involves learners in a simulation of bats feeding on insects.
+Students perform calculations to learn about one of the roles bats play in an ecosystem--such as helping control insect populations.
 Students also learn about the ripple effects of diseases that affect wildlife species, such as white-nose syndrome.
 The activity is typically conducted outside on a field or in a large open area since it involves students moving quickly to simulate feeding behavior of little brown bats.

 The "Bat Blitz" activity is one of 81 activities in the Project WILD K-12 Curriculum & Activity Guide that explore conepts around ecological knowledge, social and policical knowledge, and sustaining fish & wildlife resources.
 This guide is made available to educators that attend Project WILD professional development training.
 For more information about participating in a training workshop, contact your state Project WILD Coordinator.